Dustin Penner: Anaheim Ducks

 Having been undrafted by any NHL team, on May 12, 2004, Penner signed a three-year, entry-level contract with the Mighty Ducks of Anaheim.
 He was assigned to the Cincinnati Mighty Ducks, Anaheim's American Hockey League (AHL) affiliate.
 He recorded 28 points in his professional rookie season with Cincinnati, then took a major step the next season as he was moved to the Portland Pirates, which became the Mighty Ducks' AHL affiliate in 2005–06.
 He scored 39 goals and 84 points in 57 games with Portland while also making his NHL debut, appearing in 19 games with the Mighty Ducks that season.
 He was originally called up on November 23, 2005, being sent back and forth from the minors.
-During the Mighty Ducks' 2006 Stanley Cup playoff run, Penner scored 9 points in 13 games until Anaheim was eliminated by the Edmonton Oilers in the Western Conference Finals.
+During the Mighty Ducks' 2006 Stanley Cup playoff run, Penner scored 9 points in 13 games until Anaheim was eliminated by the Edmonton Oilers in the Western Conference Final.

 Penner earned a full-time roster spot with the Ducks in 2006–07 and broke out with 29 goals and 45 points playing with Ryan Getzlaf and Corey Perry on a unit dubbed the "Kid Line".
 Penner's goal total was the second-highest on the team, only trailing superstar Teemu Selänne.
 He also set the Ducks' franchise rookie record for most points (surpassed by Bobby Ryan in 2008–09).
-During the Ducks' 2007 Stanley Cup run, Penner scored the game-winner in Game 1 of the Western Conference Quarter-finals against the Minnesota Wild and Game 4 of the Stanley Cup Finals against the Ottawa Senators.
-In Game 5, Penner and the Ducks defeated the Senators 6–2 to win the 2007 Stanley Cup.
+During the Ducks' 2007 Stanley Cup run, Penner scored the game-winner in game one of the Western Conference Quarter-finals against the Minnesota Wild and game four of the Stanley Cup Final against the Ottawa Senators.
+In game five, Penner and the Ducks defeated the Senators 6–2 to win the 2007 Stanley Cup.
 Penner became the first former Maine Black Bear to win the Stanley Cup as a player.